alexwlchan/alexwlchan.net/src/_posts/2025/2025-02-01-ao3-epub-covers.md

   alt="A row of four books with placeholder covers.
 Each cover is a coloured gradient with the title and author shown in white sans serif text."
 %}

-One difference is that Apple's app seems to be picking from a small selection of background colours, whereas my code can pick a much nicer variety of colours.
+One difference is that Apple's app seems to be picking from a small selection of background colours, whereas my code can pick a much wider variety of colours.
 Apple's choices will have been pre-approved by a designer to look good, but I think mine is more fun.

 [pydraw]: /files/2025/draw_basic_cover.py